What seems like a disease could in fact be one of many health issues resulting from low vitamin B12 levels. Yes, Really.

 Vitamin B12 is vitally important to your circulatory system.

-Red blood cells enlarge when there isn’t enough vitamin B12.
-Instead of dividing properly they retain their nucleus, leaving little room for the oxygen they’re meant to carry to every part of your body.
+Red blood cells get overly large when there isn’t enough vitamin B12.
+Instead of dividing properly and letting go of their nucleus they retain their nucleus, leaving little room for the oxygen they’re meant to carry to every part of your body.
 Without sufficient oxygen your hands and/or feet begin to feel numb.

-It’s hardly surprising that visible evidence under a microscope of an oxygen-
+It’s hardly surprising that for most doctors the visible evidence under a microscope of an oxygen-

 Vitamin B12 deficiency is defined in the United States and some other countries as a vitamin B12 level lower than 200 pmol/mL.
 200 is the level at which large red blood cells begin to appear.

-Well before a red blood cell problem exists, however, many people experience depression, impaired memory, difficulty finding the right word, all of which begin to appear at vitamin B12 levels of 500-550.
+But, well before a red blood cell problem exists many people experience depression, impaired memory, difficulty finding the right word.
+All of these begin to appear at vitamin B12 levels of 500-550.

 Some specific low vitamin B12 health issues